RindusIoTJam/DoorPI/README.md

 ### agent
-The agent sits near the bell with the door opening button and detect a ring, sends it to the server and eventually handles a open-door event.
+The agent sits near the bell with the door opening button and detects a ring, sends it to the server and eventually handles a open-door event.

 #### Installation